SteVwonder/Obsidian-Work-Vault-Template/README.md

 ## Taskwarrior

-When I worked for a National Laboratory that was fairly stringent about putting data in the cloud, I used [taskwarrior](https://taskwarrior.org/).
+I used [taskwarrior](https://taskwarrior.org/) when I worked for a National Laboratory that was fairly stringent about putting data in the cloud.
 It is a neat CLI tool for managing a task list.
 It was crazy easy and fast to add tasks, especially combined with [iTerm's hotkeys for a popup terminal](https://apple.stackexchange.com/questions/48796/iterm-as-a-slide-out-terminal-from-the-top-of-the-screen).
 Similar to org-mode, my main pain point was the lack of a mobile app.
 I had to email myself the task from my work phone and then manually enter the task when I got back to my laptop 🤮

 ## Notion